1633 Broadway 31st Floor New York, New York 10019

 - In a highly publicized case featured in the ABA Journal article "Art Attack," represented a Chicago art collector caught up in a controversy over a Picasso painting that was alleged to have been looted by the Nazis during World War II.
 After several key procedural victories and the development of a superior claim of ownership under French law, negotiated a settlement between the client and the heir of the painting's original owner.

 Extensive experience in cell tower/billboard/real estate litigation

-- Successfully handled numerous matters for cell tower and billboard operators and property rights holders, including lease disputes, business torts, condemnation matters, foreclosure proceedings, zoning and permitting matters and various disputes arising out of the acquisition of use rights in real estate.
+- Successfully handled numerous matters for cell tower and billboard operators and property rights holders, including lease disputes, boundary disputes, business torts, condemnation matters, foreclosure proceedings, zoning and permitting matters and various disputes arising out of the acquisition of use rights in real estate.

 Successful resolution of complex post-acquisition disputes